lsst/source_injection/doc/lsst.source.injection/reference/11_make_injection_pipeline.rst

 The :doc:`make_injection_pipeline <../scripts/make_injection_pipeline>` command line script is used to generate a complete source injection pipeline definition YAML file.
 More information on the operation of this script may be obtained by running ``make_injection_pipeline --help``.

-As an example on the command line, to create a pipeline YAML which will inject a synthetic source into a `postISRCCD` exposure-type dataset type using the HSC DRP-RC2 pipeline as a reference:
+As an example on the command line, to create a pipeline YAML which will inject a synthetic source into a `post_isr_image` exposure-type dataset type using the HSC DRP-RC2 pipeline as a reference:

 .. code-block:: shell